- SOTA Embedding Retrieval: Gemini + pgvector for Production Chat

 COPY .babelrc ./

-Now, your microservice can be built and run with Babel in the production environment; it will work in the container built by docker.
+Now, your microservice can be built and run with Babel in the production environment; it will work in the container built by Docker.

-- Making changes to the shared code: When it's time to make changes to the shared code, you have two options:
+When it's time to make changes to the shared code, you have two options:

 git submodule update --remote

-- modify the Submodule directly into the microservice.
-Then, push changes from SubModule, and the changes will be available to everyone using the shared-code repository.
+to update the submodule to the latest commit. - Option 2: Modify the submodule directly into the microservice.
+Then, push changes from submodule, and the changes will be available to everyone using the shared-code repository.

-- Managing External Dependencies: to handle external dependencies in the shared code, we have two options:
+To handle external dependencies in the shared code, we have two options:

-- perform
+- Perform

 npm install